Luciano-Lima/Google-API/README.md

     • The users can follow us in the major social medias just by clicking in the links icons located at the bottom of the third section near to the footer.

-The wireframe for this project can be accessed here https://github.com/Luciano-Lima/myCookbook/blob/master/cookbook.png .
-LINK MUST BE REPLACED
+The wireframe for this project can be accessed here https://github.com/Luciano-Lima/Google-API/blob/master/wireframe/wireframe.png

 ## Features